dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-10-08-recommender-filter-serendipity.md

 ### Diversification

 Diversification is a way in which we can fight the effects of the filter bubble and diminishing returns.
-Unfortunately, it is not natural byproduct of recommender systems; instead, we have to work for it.
+Unfortunately, it is not a natural byproduct of recommender systems; instead, we have to work for it.

 I have observed that users can be broadly categorized into two categories in terms of their taste diversity: